-You can easily add sound to your effect using an asset called a playback controller, and an object called a speaker.
+You can easily add sound to your effect using an asset called an audio playback controller, and an object called a speaker.

-Once an audio clip is applied to a playback controller, and a playback controller is applied to a speaker, sound will be rendered in your scene.
+Once an audio clip is applied to an audio playback controller, and the audio playback controller is applied to a speaker, sound will be rendered in your scene.

-Spark AR Studio supports mono M4A files.
-Use files with a 44.1kHz sample rate and 16-bit-depth resolution, to make the size of the effect as small as possible but preserve quality.
+Spark AR Studio supportss mono M4A files.
+Use files with a 44.1kHz sample rate and 16-bit-depth resolution, to make the size of the effect as small as possible but keep the quality.
 You can do this through a DAW or a program like iTunes.